 Neutrogena Hydro Boost Hyaluronic Acid Hydrating Water Gel

 Thank you, Neutrogena, for providing us with drugstore skincare that still feels luxurious.
-This cream is like a tall drink of water for the skin thanks to high levels of hyaluronic acid, a molecule that can draw water into the superficial layers of the skin.
-The fresh gel consistency is great under makeup, too.
+This moisturizer is like a tall drink of water for the skin thanks to high levels of hyaluronic acid, a molecule that can draw water into the superficial layers of the skin.
+The fresh, water-gel consistency is great under makeup, too.
 If you're looking for something incredibly lightweight to wear during humid months or sweaty workouts (without compromising on moisture), this is the one for you.

 Best for Mature Skin